New Student Orientation FAQs

 New Student Orientation (NSO) facilitates the smooth transition of new students into the Spelman College community by introducing all students to Spelman’s educational mission, history, academic advisement, course registration, and other unique opportunities NSO also provides an overview of social and recreational activities that develop sisterhood, supportive networks, and school pride.
 After completing NSO, students should understand their responsibilities as members of the Spelman academic and social communities.

 New students can find orientation information and updates throughout orientation on their MySpelman portal.
-To access the portal, proceed Spelman’s main website.
-Click on the myspelman link located in the upper right area.
 Click on the checklist to get your user name.
 Your password is your student ID number, which you were assigned by the Admissions Office.
 (It begins with 900 and is referred to as your 900 number).
 Using your user name and password, you can sign into your MySpelman portal.

-Parent and family New Student Orientation information can be found on the MySpelman portal under Parent Information.
-Proceed to our main website.
-Click on the myspelman link located in the upper right area.
-Then click on the Parent Information link.
-Additional information can be found in our Parents Guide and family orientation schedule.
+Parent and family New Student Orientation information can be found on the MySpelman portal under the Parent Information link.
+Additional information can be found in our Parent's Guide and family orientation schedule.

 The checklist provides you a list of important information.

-Students will receive an arrival time for August 9, 2014, in July.
+Students will receive an arrival time for NSO in July.
 The arrival times will be between 7 a.m. and 2:30 p.m.
 These times will also be posted on the student’s checklist.

-The NSO schedule for students can be found on MySpelman portal.
-Proceed to our main website.
-Click on the myspelman link located in the upper right area.
+The NSO schedule for students can be found on the MySpelman portal.
 Students will sign into their MySpelman portal.
 (Username and password information for students are located on their checklist.)

-The family schedule can be found on MySpelman portal under parent information.
-Proceed to our main website.
-Click on the myspelman link located in the upper right area.
-Parents will then click on the parent information link.
+The family schedule can be found on the MySpelman portal under parent information.
+In the portal, parents will then click on the parent information link.

 You will register during your advising session with your assigned academic adviser who is knowledgeable of the required courses.
 Your academic adviser will have access to your placement scores and any college credits you may have and will help you identify courses you should take.
 You will register for classes identified by you and your advisor during or after your advising session.